catseye/SixtyPical/tests/SixtyPical Analysis.md

     |         trash x
     |     }
     | }
     ?
-UnmeaningfulOutputError: a in foo
+ForbiddenWriteError: a in foo

 ### repeat ###